Pavelioso/pavelioso.github.io/_posts/2022-12-12-expedition-zero-postmortem.markdown

 [STEAM STORE PAGE](https://store.steampowered.com/app/1247570/Expedition_Zero/)

 My biggest gaming project yet.
-Since I've spent few years making it, it is a shame that the reviews are not that great, and that it didn't sell.
-So I though, why not have at least a little postmortem, and write down my opinion on what didn't work, and maybe others can learn.
+Since I've spent few years making it, it is a shame that the reviews are not that great, and that it didn't sell well.
+So I thought, why not have at least a little postmortem, and write down my opinion on what didn't work, and maybe others can learn.

 > It's not that hard to make games, just put some models in there, make it move, and done, no?
 >